Create Network-Wide Automated Protection for Your Home Server

 Future Home Server Project Automation

 We’ve now set up a network-wide adblocker successfully and learned a bit about automation with Ansible.
-A future post will involve editing our Ansible playbook to add Unbound.
-This will allow our Pi-hole to function as a recursive DNS server.
-To get the most out of our Pi-hole setup, we will also look into running additional services and adding them to the local DNS records.
+Future projects might involve editing our Ansible playbook to add Unbound.
+That would allow our Pi-hole to function as a recursive DNS server.
+To get the most out of our Pi-hole setup, we would also look into running additional services and adding them to the local DNS records.